 - Abatement of late filing and late payment penalties for the established look-back period.

-- Compliance with state and cities/towns sales tax laws and regulations.
+- Compliance with state and municipal transaction privilege tax laws within 90 days or less.

 - Assistance from the Arizona Department of Revenue (ADOR) auditors as liaisons.